lesovsky/pgcenter/README.md

 - Start psql session.

 #### Recommendations:
 - run pgCenter on the same host with PostgreSQL.
-When pgCenter works with remote PostgreSQL, some features will not work, eg. config editing, logfile viewing, system monitoring functions or iostat.
+When pgCenter works with remote PostgreSQL, some features will not work, eg. config editing, logfile viewing, system monitoring functions or iostat/nicstat.
 - run pgCenter under database SUPERUSER account, eg. postgres.
-Some internal PostgreSQL information, system functions or data from views available only for privileged accounts.
+Some internal PostgreSQL information, system functions or data from views is available only for privileged accounts.

 #### Install notes: